-While recognizing its statutory responsibilities, the library board seeks to simplify personnel policy development and enforcement by adhering to city personnel policies and compensation plans.
-The library board accepts the authority of the city Human Resources Department and the City Attorney in making personnel decisions, based on city-approved policies or current city practices, regarding library employees.
+While maintaining the statutory responsibilities of the library board, the board also seeks to simplify personnel policy development and enforcement by adhering to city personnel policies and compensation plans.
+The library board accepts the assistance of the city Human Resources Department and the City Attorney in making personnel decisions, based on city-approved policies, current city practices, and federal and state laws.
+Library employees utilize the city's Employee Handbook as well as library board policies.